T0bi79/RPi-Jukebox-RFID/components/gpio_control/README.md

    A simple button which has a hold and repeat functionality as well as a delayed action.
    Its main parameters are: `Pin` (**use GPIO number here**) and `functionCall`.
 For additional options, see [extended documentation below](#doc_button).

+* **ShutdownButton**:
+   A specialized implementation for a shutdown button with integrated (but optional) LED support.
+It initializes a shutdown if the button is pressed more than `time_pressed` seconds and a (optional) LED on GPIO `led_pin` is flashing until that time is reached.
+For additional information, see [extended documentation below](#doc_sdbutton).

 * **RotaryEncoder**:
     Control of a rotary encoder, for example KY040, see also in [Wiki](https://github.com/MiczFlor/RPi-Jukebox-RFID/wiki/Audio-RotaryKnobVolume)